jIrwinCline/Slack-clone/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do with the app:

 - Register and log in to a user account
 - Send messages in dedicated channels